Valks-Games/Survivor/README.md

 ## About
 ### Description
-Forage and explore infinite procedurally generated worlds in a unique RTS experience.
+Forage and explore infinite procedurally generated worlds in a unique RPG experience.

 ### Lore
 You crashland on the surface of a planet.
 You have nothing, you're alone, what do you do?